sncshr/Sanchit-Sharma-IS24-full-stack-competition-req97073/README.md

 **Acceptance Criteria**
 * All columns fit on the page
 * I can see a title for each column
-* I can see a total number of all projects at IMB
+* I can see a total number of all products at IMB

 ### User Story Two

-As Lisa, I want to be able to add a project to the list of projects that IMB is developing or maintaining.
+As Lisa, I want to be able to add a product to the list of products that IMB is developing or maintaining.

-Given that I am on the project view list
+Given that I am on the product view list
-When I click add new project call to action button
+When I click add new product call to action button
 Then I am able to answer the following questions on a form:

-* Name
+* Product Name
 * Scrum Master
 * Product Owner
 * Developer Names (up to 5)
-* Start Data
+* Start Date
 * Methodology (Agile or Waterfall)

 **Acceptance Criteria**
-* Project number generated is automatic, and doesn't collide with previously generated project IDs
+* Product number generated is automatic, and doesn't collide with previously generated product IDs
 * User must answer all questions in order to save
 * Click on save button

 ### User Story Three

-As Alan, I want to be able to add or edit project related information so that I can ensure that project data is accurate.
+As Alan, I want to be able to add or edit product related information so that I can ensure that product data is accurate.

 Given that I don't need to be an authorized user
 When I am on the list page and I click on an edit button
 Then I am able to edit the following fields:

-* Name
+* Product Name
 * Scrum Master
 * Product Owner
 * Developer Names (up to 5)